ipaleka/asa-airdrop/README.md

 VALID_BLOCK_RANGE_FOR_AIRDROP = ()  # (start, end); leave empty for all opt-ins
 MINIMUM_ALGO_HOLDING = None  # leave None for global minimum of 0.1
 MINIMUM_OTHER_ASA_HOLDING = 0  # leave 0 if account doesn't have to hold other ASA
+ASSET_HOLDERS_INCLUDED = False  # set to True if ASA holders are eligible for airdrop

 SLEEP_INTERVAL = 1  # AlgoExplorer limit for public calls
 AIRDROP_AMOUNT = 3000